Sa 23: Usage

-The Sa 23 and 25 models were used by Cuba during the 1960s and 70s, and some can be seen in photos of the Bay of Pigs invasion.
+The Sa 23 and 25 models were used by Cuba during the 1960s and 1970s, and some can be seen in photos of the Bay of Pigs invasion.

 After the Sa 25 was declared obsolete in 1968, many of the 9mm weapons were sold around the world.
 The surplus weapons were exported to other communist countries including North Vietnam.
 A somewhat-modified copy of the 9×19mm Parabellum model was produced in Rhodesia in the early 1970s as the LDP and given the nickname "Rhogun".
 Manufacture was later transferred to South Africa where it was briefly marketed as the Sanna 77 in semi-automatic fire only.
 Some were also used by the Irish Republican Army during The Troubles in the 1980s and early 1990s, likely supplied by Lebanon.

-After the Velvet Revolution Many of these guns were still in the inventories of the Czech Military, and were sold of as surplus, many ending up on the Black Market.
+After the Velvet Revolution, many of these guns were still in the inventories of the Czech Military, and were sold off as surplus, many ending up on the Black Market.
 Others were deactivated for sale to civilian collectors, or demilitarized and sent to the United States where many have been re-built as semi-automatic only carbines.